NitinShaily/CodingProblemSolution/README.md

 # CodingProblemSolution
-Repo where i store the solution of all the programming exercise I do.
+Repo where i store the solution of all the programming exercises I do.